ljw1004/csharpspec/csharp/expressions.md

 #### Invocations on boxed instances

-A function member implemented in a *value-type* can be invoked through a boxed instance of that *value-type* in the following situations:
+A function member implemented in a *value_type* can be invoked through a boxed instance of that *value_type* in the following situations:

 *  When the function member is an `override` of a method inherited from type `object` and is invoked through an instance expression of type `object`.
-*  When the function member is an implementation of an interface function member and is invoked through an instance expression of an *interface-type*.
+*  When the function member is an implementation of an interface function member and is invoked through an instance expression of an *interface_type*.
 *  When the function member is invoked through a delegate.

-In these situations, the boxed instance is considered to contain a variable of the *value-type*, and this variable becomes the variable referenced by `this` within the function member invocation.
+In these situations, the boxed instance is considered to contain a variable of the *value_type*, and this variable becomes the variable referenced by `this` within the function member invocation.
 In particular, this means that when a function member is invoked on a boxed instance, it is possible for the function member to modify the value contained in the boxed instance.

 ## Primary expressions